RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

 ## Optimizations for speed and memory

-### Optimization 1: Do not allocate a Vector when tokenizing.
+### Optimization 1: Do not allocate a Vector when tokenizing

 Let's use [cargo flamegraph](https://github.com/brendangregg/FlameGraph) to visualize the stack of the current solution to know what we can start optimizing.